Syfe – Digital wealth management platform

 Across the platform, and website, customers provided new critical use cases to be considered while modelling workflow patterns.

 We tested our wireframes against key tasks with our Invision prototype.
 This helped us identify user frustrations we needed to address so we could improve our designs.

 Based on the feedback received we then went back to the drawing board to adjust key task flows accordingly.

-Next step – How do we decide on the visual design route to take to create our website?
+Next step – How do we decide on the theme to take to create our website?

 Round – 2

-Basis of the previous round we came down to 2 designs, we further created 2 new identities basis these 2 designs.
+Basis of the previous round we came down to 2 designs, we further iterated the 2 new identities.

-We had a tie and we saw that trust was more important and that cannot be bought.
+The result of the survey revealed a tie between the two design identities and we understood that trust was more important than any of the other parameters, even profitability and that cannot be bought.

 Round – 3